ahmednkhan24/Mongo-DB-with-Node.js/README.md

     * `mongod`
 * Run the web app
     * `node index.js`
-* Pay close attention to the console that will output the link to access the application, and other important features while using the application
+* Pay close attention to the console that will output the link to access the application, and other important information while using the application